tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 Now that you've created a doc plan, gathered up source material (and read it), and observed a demo, you're ready to move on to phase two of the writing process: the interviews.

+{: .note}
+This content is new, so it might still be a bit rough.
+I'm especially interested in any feedback you have.
+You can leave feedback in the comment section below or by [contacting me](/learnapidoc/contact).

 {% if site.format == "web" %}
 * TOC
 {:toc}